skippa-tf/Collatz-Calculator/README.md

 # Collatz-Calculator
-A calculator that will output all the steps in a collatz sequence.
+A calculator that will output all the steps in a collatz sequence given n.